timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 109B-SECURE WATER/CHAPTER 109B-SECURE WATER.md

     * #### (ii) Tort Claims Act
       * Nothing in this section increases the liability of the United States beyond that provided in chapter 171 of title 28 (commonly known as the "Federal Tort Claims Act").

+* #### (4) Priority
+  * In providing grants to, and entering into agreements for, projects intended to have a quantifiable water savings under this subsection, the Secretary shall give priority to projects that enhance drought resilience by benefitting the water supply and ecosystem.

 #### (b) Research agreements
 * #### (1) Authority of Secretary
-  * The Secretary may enter into 1 or more agreements with any university, nonprofit research institution, or organization with water or power delivery authority to fund any research activity that is designed—
+  * The Secretary may enter into 1 or more agreements with any university, nonprofit research institution, or eligible applicant to fund any research activity that is designed—

     * (A) to conserve water resources;

-    * (B) to increase the efficiency of the use of water resources; or
+    * (B) to increase the efficiency of the use of water resources;

+    * (C) to restore a natural feature or use a nature-based feature to reduce water supply and demand imbalances or the risk of drought or flood; or

-    * (C) to enhance the management of water resources, including increasing the use of renewable energy in the management and delivery of water.
+    * (D) to enhance the management of water resources, including increasing the use of renewable energy in the management and delivery of water.

 * #### (2) Terms and conditions of Secretary
   * #### (A) In general